 If there is no report the insurance company will be more skeptical of your claim, but if you can identify the employee you report it to then the store’s conduct looks suspicious.
 Further, most stores these days have video surveillance, but will only save it if they are aware of an incident.
 If there is no proof that it was reported then they can claim the video was automatically erased.

 3) YOUR ATTORNEY SHOULD ALWAYS BE LICENSED IN YOUR STATE.

 You may be surprised that some lawyers advertise a lot in your area, but are not legally allowed to practice in your state.
-For example, John Morgan of Morgan & Morgan lives in Florida and is not licensed in the state of Pennsylvania.
 Therefore, he must turn your case over another lawyer.
 You can search here to see if your lawyer is licensed in PA.

 You might think you are hiring a particular lawyer to help you, but in actuality he or she has nothing to do with the handling of your claim.
 Why would you hire a lawyer who misleads into thinking he will handle your case?

 All the attorneys at Rosenbaum & Associates are licensed in Pennsylvania, New Jersey or both.
 They also live in Pennsylvania or New Jersey.
 Plus, Jeff Rosenbaum will be personally involved in your claim.

 If your hurt after an accident you should try to get medical attention as soon as possible.
 This serves 2 purposes: first, you want to make sure there is nothing seriously wrong from a medical standpoint; second, if you don’t see a doctor until several days after the accident the insurance company will use this against you.
 The longer you wait to seek medical attention the more the defendant will argue that your injuries could not have been that serious.
 Further, if the accident is unwitnessed or unreported this will often be the first documentation of the accident, and will add credibility to your claim.